Jaretbinford/Jaretbinford.github.io/_posts/2017-4-25-SQL-Storage.md

 {% endhighlight %}

 >Please note that when launching your peer-server, you'll need to ensure you have the proper credentials (username and password) as configured in MySQL or PostgreSQL.

+Let me know if you have any questions on setting up MySQL or PostgreSQL as your underlying storage for Datomic.

+Cheers,
+Jaret